fluidware/fluidsurveys-docs/chapters/Editor/editorfeatures.rst

 Find & Replace
 ^^^^^^^^^^^^^^

 Find & Replace can automatically locate and replace text or phrases in question titles, choices, variables, extra description fields within a survey for your keyword, replacing them with a few clicks.
-A dialogue will appear allowing you to specify the text to locate, and what to replace it with.
+A dialog will appear allowing you to specify the text to locate, and what to replace it with.
 You can also specify where the changes should be made, be it in the entire survey, on one page, or for selected questions.

 In addition, you can use `Regular Expressions`_ when searching for a keyword